joshnuss/ludwig-play/README.md

 ### Training

-Train the Neural Network by running the script `./scripts/train`.
-The results are places in the `results/` folder.
+Train the Neural Network by running `./scripts/train`.
+The results are placed in the `results/` folder.

 ### Prediction

 Once the training is done, you can use the `results/` to predict.

-... script coming soon ...
+... example script coming soon ...

 # License